garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Incomplete (Missing) Data.md

 		- Done automatically by many implementations $\rightarrow$ Default assumption
 		- Changes relationship with other variables $\implies$ bias in data (because you are calculating the mean based on a variable that may be dependent)
 		- The mean is calculated based on observed values in that variable (you calculate the mean based on the available values at the end)
-	3. the attribute mean of the samples belonging to the same class (replacing the value that has a similar target variable)
+	3. the attribute mean of the samples belonging to the same class (replacing the value that has a similar target variable)![[Pasted image 20240413214545.png]]
+		- Might change relationship with other variables other than class $\implies$ bias in data (we need to explore the whole data in such a way where we keep those underlying relations)
+		- There mi